 Federal regulations prohibit the use of ordinary glass in certain locations where breakage might have life-threatening consequences, such as in sliding patio doors, doors on shower stalls and bathtubs, and glass panels near doors.
 Safety glass (or plastic) must be used for such purposes.
-There are several types of stronger glass:
+Several types of stronger glass are in use for such purposes:

 After the glass has been cut to size, it is heated to about 1,200°F and then rapidly cooled.
 The rapid cooling freezes internal stresses into the glass that make it four to five times stronger than untreated float glass, and that cause it to shatter into many small pieces when it breaks.
 (The lenses in eyeglasses, if glass, are tempered.)
 Fully tempered glass cannot be cut, drilled or edged after tempering.